Astraeven0502/CSE151A_Group_Project-Rice_Classification/Final_Report.md

   * Participated in and code the training and evaluation of two models in the project
   * Participate in the preparation of weekly project reports and complete the requirements of Milestone tasks.

+#### Xinheng Wang
+* **Title**: Programmer/Team member
+* **Countribution**:
+  * Finished the exploration step for Milestone 1.
+  * Worked on coding, training, and evaluating the second model for the project.
+  * Contributed to weekly project coding and helped debug the code.
+  * Write the discussion section for the written report.